-On December 30th of 1998, DHART put a new helicopter into operation.
-An American Eurocopter EC135 to be operated by Metro Aviation Inc., capable of cruising at 150 miles per hour.
-It also represents the latest in aviation technology which allows DHART to meet the mission of providing care to the critically ill and injured patients in Northern New England.
+On December 30th of 1998, DHART put a new helicopter into operation: An American Eurocopter EC135 operated by Metro Aviation Inc., capable of cruising at 150 miles per hour.
+It also represented the latest in aviation technology which allowed DHART to meet the mission of providing care to the critically ill and injured patients in Northern New England.

 The EC135 provides greater lifting capability which is important when operating at high altitude during our hot and humid summer months.

-On March 1st, 1999 we moved into DHART's new on site hangar, which is located next to the helipad by the Emergency Department at DHMC.
-It provides for an enclosed and protected space for the primary aircraft and the back up helicopter.
-The hangar also provides office space for the crew and Metro Aviation EMS pilots, and houses the state of the art communications center.
+On March 1st, 1999 we moved into DHART's new on-site hangar, which is located next to the helipad by the Emergency Department at DHMC.
+It provided an enclosed and protected space for the primary aircraft and the back-up helicopter.
+The hangar also provided office space for the crew and Metro Aviation EMS pilots, and housed the state-of-the-art communications center.

-The year 2001 brought many improvements to the DHART Program.
+The year 2001 brought many improvements to the DHART program.
 In conjunction with Metro Aviation Inc, we replaced the 1999 Visual Flight Rules (VFR) EC135 with a 1999 model year Instrument Flight Rules (IFR) EC135 in July.
-This brings added important safety features to our operations.
-The new aircraft has a full color radar system for monitoring current weather conditions as well as adding auto-pilot capabilities.
+This brought added important safety features to our operations.
+The new aircraft has a full-color radar system for monitoring current weather conditions as well as adding auto-pilot capabilities.

-Additionally, we added live satellite tracking to the helicopter so DHART Comm may follow our progress on a direct satellite link to one of our three PCs in the Communications Center.
+Additionally, we added live satellite tracking to the helicopter so DHART Communications may follow our progress on a direct satellite link to one of our three PCs in the communications center.
 This system updates aircraft position reports on a moving map display every fifteen seconds and increases safety.

 2001 also shepherded in the addition of DHART Ground-Mobile Intensive Care Unit to the DHART transportation system.
 DHART Ground provides interfacility (hospital to hospital) critical care transportation services to surrounding hospitals in the region.
-This has proved to be a very important addition to our program.
+This has proven to be a very important addition to our program.

-Alongside our partners at Metro Aviation Inc., DHART has continued to develop and be at the forefront of air and ground critical care transport services.
-A second base was established in Manchester NH in 2008 providing much needed service to the southern areas of the state.
-The use of night vision goggles is standard in all DHART night time operations and a low level IFR (instrument Flight Rules) route structure is now well established.
+Alongside our partners at Metro Aviation Inc., DHART has continued to develop at the forefront of air and ground critical care transport services.
+A second base was established in Manchester, NH in 2008 providing much-needed service to the southern areas of the state.
+The use of night vision goggles is standard in all DHART night-time operations and a low-level IFR (instrument Flight Rules) route structure is now well established.